AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/configuring-non-production-pipelines.md

 The pipeline is saved and you can now [manage your pipelines](managing-pipelines.md) on the **Pipelines** card on the **Program Overview** page.

-When running a targeted deployment pipeline, configurations [such as WAF configurations](/help/security/traffic-filter-rules-including-waf.md)will be deployed, provided they are saved to environment, repository, and branch you defined in the pipeline.
+When running a targeted deployment pipeline, configurations [such as WAF configurations](/help/security/traffic-filter-rules-including-waf.md) will be deployed, provided they are saved to environment, repository, and branch you defined in the pipeline.

 ## Skip Dispatcher Packages {#skip-dispatcher-packages}